stonemjs/docs/src/docs/getting-started/deployment.md

 5. For SPA-style routing, configure your server to redirect **all paths** to `index.html`.

 ::: tip Tip
-You can even deploy the frontend on a CDN and the backend on Lambda — continuum, baby!
+You can even deploy the frontend on a CDN and the backend on Lambda, continuum, baby!
 :::

 ## Serverless Deployment